-The Vernal Equinox arrives on Saturday at 5:37 a.m.
-That’s the exact moment when the sun’s rays hit the equator full on and those of us who live “up heyah” enter the warm time of year.
+The Vernal Equinox arrived around noon on Sunday.
+That’s when the sun’s rays hit the equator full on and those of us who live “up heyah” enter the warm time of year.

 Officially, that is.
 Here in Vermont, there’s still a lot of lingering winter to get through.

 And nothing reminds Vermonters of this lingering more than what we call Mud Season.
 It’s usually heralded by signs put up on the roads by the local crews proclaiming many of our byways off-limits to anything heavier than 25,000 pounds.
 That’s so the asphalt roads won’t collapse into bigger potholes.

 And there’s the tire-sucking mud on our dirt roads.
 I guess it’s all test to see if we really want spring to come.

 Up on Belmont Hill, Little Freddie Tennyson loves all of it.
 Of course, Little Freddie loves everything.

 Welcome to Carding, Vermont.

 In smallish towns like Carding, Vermont, there are certain people who seem to capture everyone’s attention.
 There are eccentrics such as Amos Handy with his ubiquitous Bermuda shorts and wild Hawaiian shirts, worn in all but the very coldest weather.
 There are folks such as Diana and Stephen Bennett who own the Crow Town Bakery, Andy Cooper over at the general store, postmaster Ted Owens, and Stan the tow-truck man who have all earned renown for their well-run businesses.
 And there’s Edie Wolfe who is remembered by older folks as the daughter of Senator Danielson Wolfe and by younger folks as the executive director of the Carding Academy of Traditional Arts.

 But these are all adults, people who have had time to etch their personas into the town’s collective unconscious.
 It’s unusual for that to be the case with a child.